timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 > franken_th_df["pbs_213",]$th * 4
 [1] 16
 ```
 In other words, the mean amount of archaic pronouns across all 400-word samples of *Frankenstein* is much smaller than 1, whereas sample 213 contains 16 archaic pronouns.
-It seems, then, that in certain cases Percy's distinctive use of certain words can be used to identfy stretches of the *Frankenstein* draft that were written in his hand.
+It seems, then, that in certain cases Percy's distinctive use of certain words can be used to identify stretches of the *Frankenstein* draft that were written in his hand.

 # Conclusion
 Using just function word frequencies, it is hard to separate all of Mary and Percy's contributions to Frankenstein.
 However, these features *can* be used to differentiate their styles in general.
 Percy tends to use more dramatic and literary language.
 And some longer stretches of *Frankenstein* that were penned by Percy can definitely be identified as such, using some of the same features.